Table of Contents

 Acquisition Information

-Correspondence between A. Everett Austin, Jr., et al. and Claflin, gift of the Wadsworth Athenaeum, Hartford, CT, 1991.
+Photocopies of correspondence between A. Everett Austin, Jr., et al. and Claflin, were the gift of the Wadsworth Athenaeum, Hartford, CT, April 1991.

 The class notes, postcards, and photos in boxes 3 and 4 were donated by Christina Houghtaling, VC 1974, in October 2015.
-Ms. Houghtaling resued the material from a dumpster on or near campus some time after Claflin's death.
+Ms. Houghtaling rescued the material from a dumpster on or near campus some time after Claflin's death.
+[M2016-001]

-The source of the rest of the collection is unknown.
+The source of the rest of the collection is unknown, although some material was likely transferred from the Art Department, circa 1977-1981.

 Series List